Netsky (musician)

-Boris Daenen (/nl/; born 22 March 1989), better known by his stage name Netsky (/nɛtˈskaɪ/ net-SKY), is a Belgian drum and bass producer and musician.
+Boris Daenen (/nl/; born 22 March 1989), better known by his stage name Netsky (/nɛtˈskaɪ/ net-SKYE), is a Belgian drum and bass producer and musician.
 The name Netsky is based on the computer virus of the same name.

 History

 Netsky is an electronic music producer, artist and DJ from Belgium.
 He started out producing music of the liquid funk style – drum and bass music with many instrumental layers and frequent vocals.
 High Contrast's 'Gold Digger' remix was a major influence on him.

 In late 2009, Netsky signed a recording contract with Hospital Records, the same label as other well known liquid artists such as High Contrast and London Elektricity.
 He also won a nomination as "Best Upcoming Producer" within just months of his first release at the 2010 Drum & Bass Arena Awards.

 Hospital Records released Netsky's self-titled debut album on 31 May 2010.
 His second album, titled '2, was released on 25 June 2012.
 The album features three singles and a deluxe edition was later released supported by a fourth single, "We Can Only Live Today (Puppy)".

 In 2014, Netsky signed to Epic Records / Sony Music under Ultra Music, but with a special A&R arrangement to continue connections with Hospital Records.
 His first release with the major was 'Running Low' featuring Beth Ditto in 2014, which hit Number 1 in the charts in Belgium and Number 21 in the UK Dance Chart.

 His 2015 single 'Rio' Featuring Digital Farm Animals was released in 2015, reached number 4 in the Belgian charts, Number 29 in the UK Dance Charts and has recently been awarded Silver Status by BPI.
 The song was featured in the London 2016 New Year's celebrations, and was widely used on coverage throughout the 2016 Rio Olympics with Netsky awarded the honour of being chosen as the musical ambassador to the Belgian Olympic Team.
 2015 also saw Netsky awarded the Flemish annual Culture Prize for music - the first time this had been awarded to a DJ and Producer.

 In 2016 he released his third studio album '3' via Epic Record / Sony Music and Ultra Music.
 The album went to number 1 in the Belgian charts and he toured it at shows and festivals around the world culminating in a show at Sportpaleis Arena in his hometown of Antwerp in February 2017.